codeforkjeff/S275_ETL/README.md

 ========

 This code does ELT for the [WA State S-275 school personnel data from OSPI](https://www.k12.wa.us/safs-database-files).
-It does data cleaning and creates dimensional models for for teacher/principal demographics, retention/mobility, and cohort analysis... with more to come, probably.
+It does data cleaning and creates dimensional models for teacher/principal demographics, retention/mobility, and cohort analysis... with more to come, probably.

 This is a perpetual work in progress!